 We will never ask you to provide sensitive information through email.

 We digitally sign every email that we send to you.

 If you suspect an email you've received is fraudulent, sign in to My eBay and check your messages.
-If we sent the email to you, it will also appear on the Messages section of My eBay.
+If we need you to update your account or provide any information to eBay, we will always send a copy of our request to your Messages folder in My eBay.

 Read more about ways that we help you protect your account, including steps you can take if you suspect that someone has attempted identity theft.